dzwillia/hexo-generator-author/README.md

   path: 'authors/'
   per_page: 10
   order_by: -date
+  url_map:
+    "John Smith": john-smith
+    "Sally Johnson": sally-johnson
 ```

 - **path**: Root path for your author pages. (default = 'authors/')
 - **per_page**: Posts displayed per page.
 (0 = disable pagination)
 - **order_by**: Posts order.
 (Order by date descending by default)
+- **url_map**: Use a different name in url to make it more readable.

 ## License